-As a part of the total consideration for the Jake Marshall Transaction, the former owners of JMLLC and CSLLC may receive up to an aggregate of \$6.0 million in cash, consisting of two tranches of \$3.0 million, as defined in the purchase agreement, if the gross profit of the acquired companies equals or exceeds \$10.0 million in (i) the approximately 12-month period from closing through December 31, 2022 (the "2022 Jake Marshall Earnout Period") or (ii) fiscal year 2023 (the "2023 Jake Marshall Earnout Period"), respectively (collectively, the "Jake Marshall Earnout Payments").
-To the extent, however, that the gross profit of the acquired companies is less than \$10.0 million, but exceeds \$8.0 million, during any of the 2022 Jake Marshall Earnout Period or 2023 Jake Marshall Earnout Period, the \$3.0 million amount will be prorated for such period.
-The Company initially recognized \$3.1 million in contingent consideration, of which the entire balance was included in other long-term liabilities in the Company's condensed consolidated balance sheets on December 2, 2021.
+As a part of the total consideration for the Jake Marshall Transaction, the former owners of JMLLC and CSLLC were eligible to receive up to an aggregate of \$6.0 million in cash, consisting of two tranches of \$3.0 million, as defined in the purchase agreement, if the gross profit of the acquired companies equals or exceeds \$10.0 million in (i) the approximately 12-month period from closing through December 31, 2022 (the "2022 Jake Marshall Earnout Period") or (ii) fiscal year 2023 (the "2023 Jake Marshall Earnout Period"), respectively (collectively, the "Jake Marshall Earnout Payments").
+To the extent, however, that the gross profit of the acquired companies was less than \$10.0 million, but exceeds \$8.0 million, during any of the 2022 Jake Marshall Earnout Period or 2023 Jake Marshall Earnout Period, the \$3.0 million amount was to be prorated for such period.
+The Company initially recognized \$3.1 million in contingent consideration, of which the entire balance was included in other long-term liabilities in the Company's consolidated balance sheets on December 2, 2021.
 The fair value of contingent Jake Marshall Earnout Payments is based on generating growth rates on the projected gross margins of the acquired entities and calculating the associated contingent payments based on achieving the earnout targets, which are reassessed each reporting period.
-In April 2023, the Company made a \$3.0 million payment to the former owners of JMLLC and CSLLC related to the 2022 Jake Marshall Earnout Period.
+In April 2023 and 2024, the Company made two separate payments in the amount of \$3.0 million to the former owners of JMLLC and CSLLC related to the 2022 Jake Marshall Earnout Period and the 2023 Jake Marshall Earnout Period, respectively.

 As a part of the total consideration for the ACME Transaction, the Company recognized \$1.5 million in contingent consideration on the ACME Effective Date.
 The fair value of contingent ACME Earnout Payments is based on generating growth rates on the projected gross margins of ACME and calculating the associated contingent payments based on achieving the earnout targets, which are reassessed each reporting period.
 The Company determined the initial fair value of the ACME Earnout Payments based on the Monte Carlo Simulation method, which represented a Level 3 measurement.
-As of the Effective Date, the ACME Earnout Payments associated with the ACME Transaction were valued utilizing discount rates between 12.96% and 21.64%.
+As of the ACME Effective Date, the ACME Earnout Payments associated with the ACME Transaction were valued utilizing discount rates between 12.96% and 21.64%.
 The discount rates were calculated using the build-up method with a risk-free rate commensurate with the term of the ACME Earnout Payments based on the U.S. Treasury Constant Maturity Yield and certain metric risk premiums determined with reference to a long-term risk free rate, a weighted average cost of capital and certain adjustments for operational leverage.
+In September 2024, the Company made a payment in the amount of \$0.5 million to the former owner of ACME related to the First ACME Earnout Period.